 Our surgeons focus on minimally invasive surgical techniques whenever possible.
 We offer neurosurgical endoscopy to treat children with complex problems in the brain’s ventricles.
 In this minimally invasive surgery, neurosurgeons access the skull through tiny dime-sized holes, or may enter the brain through the nose or mouth.
 With this kind of procedure, surgeons can reach parts of the brain they can’t reach with traditional surgery.

 Minimally invasive surgery allows your child to have less pain, recover quicker and spend less time in the hospital.

 Specialized Program for Spina Bifida

-At Penn State Children’s Hospital, we are committed to providing care for children with spina bifida throughout their lifespans – from diagnosis in the womb, throughout childhood and into adulthood.
+At Penn State Health Children’s Hospital, we are committed to providing care for children with spina bifida throughout their lifespans – from diagnosis in the womb, throughout childhood and into adulthood.
 We easily transition children to the Penn State Health spina bifida adult clinic.

 We also offer prenatal consultation for parents so they know what to expect during pregnancy and after the birth of their child.

 Research and Clinical Trials